iotaledger/wasp/documentation/docs/guide/core_concepts/iscp.md

 ## What is Wasp?

-Wasp is the node software we have build to let you run smart contracts in a committee, using a virtual machine of choice.
-Multiple Wasp nodes connect and form a committee.
-If the validators in this committee reach consensus on a virtual machine state-change, this state change is anchored to the IOTA tangle, and becomes immutable.
+Wasp is the node software that we have built to let you validate smart contracts as a part of a committee while using a virtual machine of your choice.
+Multiple Wasp nodes connect and form a committee of validators.
+When they reach consensus on a virtual machine state-change, they anchor that state change to the IOTA tangle, making it immutable.